IBM/nlc-icd10-classifier/README.md

       buildpack: python_buildpack
     ```

+1. After logging in to the IBM Cloud CLI, if you have a Natural Language Classifier as a resource group service (it will have an API key for the credential), create a Cloud Foundry service alias.
+Otherwise, skip to the next step.

+    ```bash
+    ibmcloud target --cf
+    ibmcloud resource service-alias-create your_nlc_service_name --instance-name your_nlc_service_name
+    ```

-1. Run `bluemix app push` from the root directory
+1. Deploy the application as a Cloud Foundry runtime with `ibmcloud app push` from the root directory

 1. Access the running app by going to: `https://<host-value>.mybluemix.net/`